Hellmut Lange: Acting career

 Hellmut Lange started his acting career on radio drama shows for the West German Radio Station Sender Freies Berlin also known as Radio Free Berlin.
 After finishing his schooling he studied acting for two years in Hanover and then he worked as a stage actor in Munich.
 In the early fifties he played Old Shatterhand on an open air stage.

 After starring in several made for television films, he was the principal actor in The Forger of London a German Edgar Wallace adaption for cinema.
 The next year he had one of the main roles in a TV mini series based on a story by Francis Durbridge.
 He also acted as the secret agent protagonist the TV series John Kling.

 He played Natty Bumppo in a European miniseries based on James Fenimore Cooper's Leatherstocking Tales.
 Later he appeared in Patton (1969).

 He was the German voice for Richard Harris, Charlton Heston, Paul Newman and other American stars for the German dubbed versions of their feature films.

 Lederstrumpf and John Kling's Abenteuer had just been digitally remastered and released on DVD.

 Career as a journalist

-Due to his accomplished expertise in regards to all aspects in acting and filming Lange, was also much in demand as an author for articles about the cinema.
-German television took advantage of this well known fact by employing him as presenter on a quiz programme Kennen Sie Kino? which ran from 1971 till 1981.
+Due to his background in acting and film, Lange wrote articles about cinema.
+He was also a presenter on German Television on the quiz program Kennen Sie Kino? which ran from 1971 to 1981.

 Retirement

 Lange worked successfully as an actor on TV until he was over seventy years old.
-In 2009 it was published that serious health issues would hinder him continuing.
+In 2009, serious health issues hindered him from continuing.